 LingUU 4.2 is out now!
-The seventh issue of LingUU Journal features articles on various linguistic topics, written by students from different BA and MA programmes.
+The eight issue of LingUU Journal features articles on various linguistic topics, written by students from different BA and MA programmes.
 Download the entire issue, browse through the contents, or order a paper copy (while supplies last).

 Iris van der Wulp discusses the influence of depression on language comprehension using the Affective Language Comprehension model.
 She examines both the role of depression in the recognition of (non-)verbal communication as well as what this means for how this is interpreted.
 Based on previous research, she concludes that depression results in a negative bias in the recognition of certain communicative signals.
 She argues that this can lead to a more negative interpretation of these signals and advocates more research into this question as to enhance communication with depressed individuals.

 Rosanne van den Berg, Marian Marchal en Christina Papoutsi’sresearch paper investigates frequency effects on past tense verb retrieval.
 The authors examined whether highly frequent regular past tense verb are retrieved from declarative memory (i.e. directly), like irregular past tense verbs, instead of initially being decomposed in procedural memory.
 The authors expected to find an interaction between frequency effect and verb type.
 The results, however, did not support this hypothesis.